-- (3) The Company did not own any common stock at December 31, 2014 or 2013. - (4) The Company did not own any preferred stock at December 31, 2014 or 2013. - (5) The Company did not have any mortgage loans at December 31, 2014 or 2013. - (6) Securities lending
+- (3) The Company did not own any common stock at December 31, 2015 or 2014. - (4) The Company did not own any preferred stock at December 31, 2015 or 2014. - (5) The Company did not have any mortgage loans at December 31, 2015 or 2014. - (6) Securities lending

 The Company engages in securities lending by lending certain securities from its investment portfolio to other institutions for short periods of time.
 Borrowers must post cash collateral in the amount of 102% to 105% of the fair value of a loaned security.
 The fair value of the loaned securities is monitored on a daily basis, with additional collateral obtained or refunded as the fair value of the loaned securities fluctuates.
 The collateral is retained and invested by a lending agent according to the Company's guidelines to generate additional investment income for the Company.
-Pursuant to Statements of Statutory Accounting Principles ("SSAP") No. 103 - Accounting for Transfers and Servicing of Financial Assets and Extinguishments of Liabilities ("SSAP No. 103"), collateral required under the Company's securities lending program is carried on the Company's balance sheet as both a receivable and payable.
+Pursuant to Statements of Statutory Accounting Principles ("SSAP") No. 103 - Transfers and Servicing of Financial Assets and Extinguishments of Liabilities ("SSAP No. 103"), collateral required under the Company's securities lending program is carried on the Company's balance sheet as both a receivable and payable.
 Also pursuant to SSAP No. 103, if the collateral received from a counterparty is less than 100 percent at the reporting date, the difference between the actual collateral and 100 percent is nonadmitted.
 Collateral value is measured and compared to the loaned securities in aggregate by counterparty.
-The Company did not have any loaned securities at December 31, 2014 or 2013.
+The Company did not have any loaned securities at December 31, 2015 or 2014.

-- (7) The Company did not have any investments in any subsidiaries or affiliated companies at December 31, 2014 or 2013. - (8) The Company did not have any investments in any joint ventures, partnerships and limited liability companies at December 31, 2014 or 2013. - (9) The Company did not have any derivatives at December 31, 2014 or 2013.
+- (7) The Company did not have any investments in any subsidiaries or affiliated companies at December 31, 2015 or 2014. - (8) The Company did not have any investments in any joint ventures, partnerships and limited liability companies at December 31, 2015 or 2014. - (9) The Company did not have any derivatives at December 31, 2015 or 2014.